Autonomousse/SQLAlchemy-Climate-Analysis/README.md

 ## Hints

-* You will need to join the station and measurement tables for some of the queries.
+* You may need to join the station and measurement tables for some of the queries.

 * Use Flask `jsonify` to convert your API data into a valid JSON response object.

 - - -

 ## Bonus: Other Recommended Analyses

-* The following are optional challenge queries.
-These are highly recommended to attempt, but not required for the homework.

 ### Temperature Analysis I